AnkitRajSri/Fashion_API_Flask/README.md

 # Fashion_API_Flask
-Used a deep learning model to predict the input image using flask as backend.
+Used a deep learning model to predict the image input through an API call using flask as backend.